 - The fried som tam at our resort called Castaway Resort

-Eggs with Cucumber and Chayote Thai Stir Fry: The Recipe
+- Eggs with Cucumber and Chayote Recipe Card

-The amazing flavor can be had with just cucumber.
+The main flavor this recipe offers can be had with just cucumber.

-I’ll include a few images of us slicing the chayote so you see what it looks like in case you do have it available to you.
+I’ll include a few images of Ling slicing the chayote, so you see what it looks like in case you do have it available to you.

 Bitter gourd is super bitter,

 Chayote is juicy and sweet.

 Onto the recipe… first, chop up your cucumbers and chayote.

 These are what you chop (or slice) at this step:

 You don’t want to slice cucumber or chayote too thin.
 Doing this would lose the juicy blocks that soak up the flavors while cooking.
 What you want are blocks, almost.
 You can see how we sliced and diced them in these pictures.